Dead by Daylight made one of its most popular characters gay, and opinions are all over the place

 "I'm a gay dude, I've had four girlfriends," the player said. "[David King's] Tome lore is probably going to be a coming out story, something I can relate to and something I'm sure a lot of other gay men would feel represented by.
 My point is it's hard to call this tokenism because this happens in real life to almost every gay person.
 We don't pop out of the womb and have everyone understand that we're gay.
 Gay people don't even just come out once.
 I have to let people find out im gay on their own or tell them myself every time I switch jobs or meet new friends, and it's always unnerving when I'm anticipating their reaction to confirming my orientation.
 For that reason I really hate this 'well he wasn't gay before so I don't like him now' argument because that happens to us in real life."

 Over on the game's official forums, Dead by Daylight community manager Peanits elaborated on some of the decisions.
 Regarding David King's past, "people often learn things about themselves as time goes on," they said.
 And regarding suggestions that a new character would have been better, Peanits said that putting the game's first gay character behind a DLC paywall could have been considered "promoting pride for a profit," as some players also suggested.
 They also noted that new characters don't typically come with much backstory, so establishing their sexuality right away might overemphasize it.
-David King is a fleshed out character, and so his sexuality will be a part of his character, but not his entire character, according to Peanits.
+David King is already a fleshed out character, and so his sexuality will be a part of him, but not everything there is to know about him, according to Peanits.

 As for the future, with the ice broken, "it'll be a lot easier to approach these subjects up front and/or in more subtle ways," they said.